distributed-text-services/specifications/README.md

-# API
-Documentation of the DTS API
+# DTS API

+The DTS API is described in the following document:

+[distributed-text-services-api.md]